pericoel21/allGuardsmanRPG/README.md

-# OS40K
+# AllGuardsman RPG
-This is Old School 40k, a Tabletop Roleplaying System designed to play in a grimdark science-fantasy setting with lots of humor.
+This is *All Guardsman Role Playing Game*, a Tabletop Roleplaying System designed to play in a grimdark science-fantasy setting with lots of humor.

 ## The objectives of this system
 ### Old School gameplay